-Within ten days (as in AG 5610) after notification of long-term suspension or expulsion, the long term suspension or expulsion may be appealed, in writing, to the Board of Education.
-The appeal will also be formal in nature with sworn testimony before official(s)
+Within ten days (as in AG 5610) after notification of long-term suspension or expulsion, the long-term suspension or expulsion may be appealed, in writing, to the Board of Education.
+The appeal will also be formal in nature with sworn testimony before official(s) designated by the Board of Education.
+The appeal will be heard in an open session unless the student or the

-Holt High School makes a sincere effort to have disciplinary actions take place that will allow the student to remain in school.
+Holt Junior High makes a sincere effort to have disciplinary actions take place that will allow the student to remain in school.
 If a disciplinary action does not result in removal from school, it is not appealable.